 The Roger 22 Muffs check all these boxes.
 They apply just the right amount of pressure to ensure a snug fit but don't cause a headache.
 They are easily adjusted and are compatible with all the common and most popular after-market gel cups.
-(In fact Ready Up Gear is planning to make and sell their own line of the after-market gel cups in the near future)
+(In fact Ready Up Gear makes their own line of after-market gel cups if interested)

 #4: Longterm Durability and Reliability

 So far I'm impressed with the Roger 22s.
 I have about 20 full 8-hour range days in with these muffs and our Director of Training Riley Bowman has another 24 full 10+ hour days in with these muffs.

 At this point we've seen no degradation of audio quality or any other issues of any kind.

 So far all signs point to these muffs withstanding heat, abuse, dirt, sweat, and prolonged use.